redis/redis-doc/topics/modules-api-ref.md

 This function is used in order to potentially unblock a client blocked on keys with `RedisModule_BlockClientOnKeys()`.
-When this function is called, all the clients blocked for this key will get their reply callback called, and if the callback returns `REDISMODULE_OK` the client will be unblocked.
+When this function is called, all the clients blocked for this key will get their reply_callback called.

+Note: The function has no effect if the signaled key doesn't exist.

 ## `RedisModule_UnblockClient`